Gabriel-code21/Create-Svelte-Tailwind/README.md

 ## Steps: 🪟Windows

  - Move the create_svelte.bat file to C:\Windows\
- - Make sure the file path in create_svelte.bat is correct and points to where create_svelte_project.py is.
+ - Make sure the file path in SvelteInit.bat is correct and points to where create_svelte_project.py is.

 Then you can run the command create_svelte from anywhere on your computer.